felleg/felleg.gitlab.io-backup/content/posts/pendulum-simulation.md

 I should rewind a little bit and mention the tremendous help we received from our third team member, Amir Bawab.
 The way he joined our team felt right out of a movie.
 As everyone in the competition was scrambling about to form their teams, my brother and I began coding right away.
 And then we hit a roadblock.
 We were unsure what language to use (Java?
 HTML?).
 I was not familiar with any of the languages.
-My brother was scared to take the wrong decision and doom the project.
+My brother was (understandably) afraid to take the wrong decision and doom the project.

 As we were We noticed Amir in the background, by himself.
 Justin recognized Amir from his classes.
 I noticed Amir used a